FMMT666/launchpad.py/README.md

 ## Upcoming attractions, notes and thoughts

   - "PK3": the Pro Mk3 has some issues; needs to be fixed
+  - "All": optionally pressure events also for ButtonStateXY(); Pro, Pro Mk3, X
+  - "All": optionally avoid resetting the X and Pro Mk3 to Live mode in Close(); (bc LEDs turn on)
   - "All": New, officially recommended device selection code in all demo files
-  - "M64": RGB to color code mapping
-  - "M64": Add character and string methods for the Midi Fighter (requires RGB)
+  - "M64": Add character and string methods for the Midi Fighter
   - "All": RGB to color code approximation (for flash/pulse and color code methods)
   - "Pro": Finally add the Mk3Pro (has problems!)
   - "All": either remove or add the (non-) optional \<colorcode\> argument to all methods